On the Heels of Innovation

 How is it that some people are successful in pushing their ideas further and faster than the rest of the world?
 What characteristics do they share?
 Which skills did they work to hone?
 And what lessons have they uncovered through each step forward and back that can inspire you to accelerate your own idea for a business or venture?
 This podcast explores the perspectives, insights and journeys of innovators and entrepreneurs who combined creative thinking and hard work to go beyond the expected.

-You’ll hear from entrepreneurial trailblazers with strong Carolina ties along with other renown experts who embody the spirit of Tar Heel entrepreneurship.
+You’ll hear from entrepreneurial trailblazers with strong Carolina ties and other renown experts who embody the spirit of Tar Heel entrepreneurship.
 The podcast is powered by the Entrepreneurs Genome Project, which consists of research conducted by the Entrepreneurs Lab class taught by Ted Zoller, T.W.
 Lewis Clinical Professor and director of the Entrepreneurship Center at the UNC Kenan-Flagler Business School.
 The project aims to unveil the DNA that makes up successful entrepreneurs.
-On the Heels of Innovation is an iniaitive

 Entrepreneurs Within the Enterprise